Azure/Industrial-IoT/docs/tutorials/tut-use-postman.md

       ...
    ```

-4. Execute the request `Twin: Browse endpoint for ID` and replace the `endpointId` to browse the root node of the endpoint.
+4. Select the request `Twin: Browse endpoint for ID`, replace the endpoint GUID in the URL with the `id` from above and execute it to browse the root node of the endpoint.

    > If you fail to browse a real OPC UA server, it is because the server does not trust the module client certificate.
 For now, please follow the server's manual to move the rejected certificate into the trust list and try again.